Easy Flower Basket Birthday Cake

 This year my baby girl turned eight years old.
 We let them choose their birthday theme and I do my best to create a cake that reflects what they choose.
 One year she wanted butterflies, one year she wanted a cake from the Disney movie Brave.
 My son wanted a Lego cake and he wanted to dress up like Emmet.
 Check out this no sew Emmet costume.
 I also made Lego head marshmallow pops for everyone to take home.
-They were a big hit! (ps they have been pinned on Pinterest over 10K times!)
+They were a big hit! (ps they have been pinned on Pinterest over

 But this year she wanted a garden themed party.
 She loved running around outside, digging in the dirt, finding worms, all things involving butterflies and purple flowers.
 She wanted the cake to be a basket of flowers.
 I have a baking and pastry arts degree so I am capable to hand making sugar flowers.
 But I wanted a Easy Flower Basket Birthday Cake.

 Roses, lilies, daisies, ivy, mums.

 But all these flowers take time to create and one thing I don’t have a lot of these days is TIME.
 So I did the best best thing!

 I used live flowers that I purchased at the grocery store to create a flower basket cake.